dendronhq/dendron-site/vault/community.office-hours.2021.06.27.md

 -   What’s the latest on the Seed Bank?
     -   Blog post coming tomorrow
     -   Initial implementation is ready - CLI only.
-    -   Background - seed bank will index github repos with properly formatted vaults that anyone with Dendron can download.
+    -   Background - seed bank will index GitHub repos with properly formatted vaults that anyone with Dendron can download.
         -   Currently have ~ 6 vaults.
 1st party vaults for now but we plan to get community partners to help get more knowledge.
         -   Seed bank should be able to reference every piece of documentation we see or use in a readme.
 -   Are we making any tactical changes given the goal of performance/smoothening of experience?